Deployment Readiness Coordinator

 WHO CAN PARTICIPATE?

 All approved family readiness contacts.
 Each Marine/Sailor may authorize up to four (4) family readiness contacts.
 This includes spouses, parents, grandparents, siblings, children (over 18), and family friends.
+If you have questions about your authorized contacts, speak with your DRC.

 HOW CAN I HELP?